-The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and a Bluetooth® adapter.
-A Sirius satellite radio tuner and antenna may be installed in lieu of the Bluetooth® adapter upon request.
-It is located above the microwave in the galley with one speaker above the galley, another above the dinette, two in the hardtop and two in the cockpit.
-There is an amplifier that operates the two speakers in the cockpit and is located near the stereo in the port cabinet.
-The unit can be remotely operated with the touch pad mounted at the helm station.
+The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
+It is located above the microwave in the galley.
+There are two speakers inside the cabin, two in the hardtop, and two in the cockpit.
+An amplifier located near the stereo in the port cabinet, operates the two speakers in the cockpit.
+The stereo can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo's operation and maintenance manual in your owner's packet for specific instructions on using this unit.
-See "Stereo Layout" on page 8-42 for a drawing showing stereo system component locations.